When ASP is suspended, you must still follow any other posted parking time limits and rules.

 Because NYC Traffic Rules only require one sign for each block, you should check the whole block and read all signs carefully before you park.

 When ASP is suspended, it applies from midnight the day before until midnight the day of the suspension.

-You have a 5-minute grace period for parking meter and ASP zones.
-The law gives drivers an extra 5 minutes past the expired time on the parking meter receipt and ASP signs.
+You have a 5-minute grace period for ASP zones.
+The law gives drivers an extra 5 minutes past the time on the ASP sign.
 During the grace period, parking tickets cannot be issued.